Porgy and Bess (film): Development

 The original 1935 Broadway production of Porgy and Bess closed after only 124 performances.
 A 1942 revival, stripped of all recitative, fared slightly better, as did a subsequent national tour and another revival in 1953, but in financial terms, the work did not have a very good track record.
 Still, there were many who thought it had potential as a film.
-Otto Preminger was one of several producers, including Hal Wallis, Louis B. Mayer, Dore Schary, Anatole Litvak, Joseph L. Mankiewicz and Harry Cohn, who had tried to secure the film rights without success.
+Otto Preminger was one of several producers, including Hal B. Wallis, Louis B. Mayer, Dore Schary, Anatole Litvak, Joseph L. Mankiewicz and Harry Cohn, who had tried to secure the film rights without success.
 Cohn even wanted to cast Fred Astaire, Al Jolson and Rita Hayworth, and have them perform in blackface, something to which the Gershwin estate vehemently opposed.
 For 25 years, Ira Gershwin had resisted all offers, certain that his brother's work would be "debased" by Hollywood.
 Finally, on May 8, 1957, he sold the rights to Samuel Goldwyn for $600,000 as a down payment against 10% of the gross receipts.

 When Langston Hughes, Goldwyn's first choice for screenwriter, proved to be unavailable, the producer approached Paul Osborn, Frances Goodrich and Albert Hackett, Sidney Kingsley, Jerome Lawrence and Robert E. Lee, Clifford Odets and Rod Serling, all of whom expressed varying degrees of interest, but cited prior commitments.
 Goldwyn finally signed N. Richard Nash, who completed a lengthy first draft by December 1957.
 For director, Goldwyn sought Elia Kazan, Frank Capra and King Vidor without success.
 He finally settled on Rouben Mamoulian, director of the original Broadway productions of both the play Porgy and its operatic adaptation.

 Nash's screenplay changed virtually all of the sung recitative to spoken dialogue, as in the 1942 stage revival.
 For example, in the original opera, Porgy sings the line "If there weren't no Crown, Bess, if there was only just you and Porgy, what then?", upon which Bess launches into the duet "I Loves You Porgy".
 In the film, the line is spoken.
 The recitatives themselves did not have to really be rewritten, because they do not rhyme, while the words in all the songs do.